10 Solutions to Fix Windows Explorer Has Stopped Working Error

 Step 2: After the installation is complete, launch the Bitwar data recovery software and then select the drive where the lost files were.

-Step 3: Choose a recovery mode, we strongly recommend you choosing the Quick Scan for the first time, as this mode scans the entire drive in just a few minutes.
+Step 3: Choose a recovery mode, we strongly recommend you choose the Quick Scan for the first time, as this mode scans the entire drive in just a few minutes.
 However, if this mode can’t work to find your data, try with the Deep Scan mode next time.

 Step 4: Choose the File types and then press the Scan button.